Ed.D. Programs Near You

 What Are the Pros and Cons of an Ed.D.?

 - New learning can revive a passion for your industry

 - Opportunity to become a scholar and researcher in your field

-- Opportunity costs — time and length of the commitment means potentially forgoing other useful ways to spend those years
+- Opportunity costs—the time and length of the degree means potentially forgoing other useful ways to spend those years

 - May be expensive in terms of both program cost and lost income due to reducing work hours

 Ed.D. programs might not pack the same punch as Ph.D.s in terms of “perceived” prestige, but they serve an important role in terminal degree studies and they’re well-recognized by employers.

 The practical application of the Ed.D. is the hallmark of the program.
 Whereas Ph.D. programs have a strong theoretical research component, Ed.D. programs stress the importance of real-life function and application.
 If the practical takes precedence over the philosophical, choosing an Ed.D. is a no-brainer.